KheirAli/Statistical_OOD_detection/README.md

 These paths are hardcoded in the configs; override per-invocation via CLI flags or by editing the YAML.
+## Training the Pixel Autoencoder
+To project the intermediate ResNet features into a stable, lower-dimensional space (as an alternative to PCA), you can train a custom Pixel Autoencoder.
+Use the train_embedder.py script and point it to a directory containing your normal (In-Distribution) training images.
+For example, to train the autoencoder for 20 epochs with a bottleneck latent dimension of 3 (enforced to a [-1, 1] range via Tanh), run:

+Arguments Breakdown:

+--data_dir: The path to the folder containing your healthy/ID training images.
+--save_model: The output path where the trained .pth weights will be saved for later use during evaluation.
+--num_epochs: How many full passes over the training dataset you want to perform.
+--latent_dim: The number of channels in the bottleneck latent space (analogous to the number of PCA components).
+CUDA_VISIBLE_DEVICES=1: (Optional) Restricts execution to a specific GPU to manage memory usage.
+Once trained, you can pass this saved model directly into the evaluation pipeline using the --autoencoder_path argument!

 ## Citation / acknowledgements